Applications for the 2022 scholarship closed Sunday March 27th, 2022.

 Purpose of the scholarship

-The purpose of this scholarship is to provide teachers, tertiary students and environmental educators with financial assistance (up to $1000) to attend the Australian Association for Environmental Education (AAEE) NSW bi-annual conference www.nsweeconference.org.au/ or, in the off year, the AAEE national conference, or an equivalent professional learning activity.
+The purpose of this scholarship is to provide teachers, tertiary students and environmental educators with financial assistance to attend the Australian Association for Environmental Education (AAEE) NSW bi-annual conference or, in the off year, the AAEE national conference.

-The scholarship is a legacy left by the Gould League of NSW to assist future environmental and sustainability educators in their learning and to develop their skills and knowledge to:
+AAEE NSW have offered this scholarship since 2012.
+The scholarship is made possible with a legacy left by the Gould League of NSW (which ceased operations in 2010) to assist future environmental and sustainability educators in their learning and to develop their skills and knowledge to:

 - integrate sustainability, science and geography into their curriculum